Pepsi: Around the world

-Pepsi was introduced in Romania in 1966, during the early liberalization policies of Nicolae Ceaușescu, opening up a factory at Constanța in 1967.
-This was done as a barter agreement similar to the one in the USSR, however, Romanian wine would be sold in the United States instead.
-The product quickly became popular, especially among young people, but due to the austerity measures imposed in the 1980s, the product became scarce and rare to find.
-Starting from 1991, PepsiCo entered the new Romanian market economy, and still maintains a bigger popularity than its competitor, Coca-Cola, introduced in Romania in 1992, despite heavy competition during the 1990s (sometime between 2000 and 2005, Pepsi overtook Coca-Cola in sales in Romania).
+Pepsi was introduced in Romania in 1966, during the early liberalization policies of Nicolae Ceaușescu, opening a factory at Constanța in 1967.
+This was done as a barter agreement similar to the one in the USSR, with Romanian wine serving as their bartered drink sold in the West.
+Pepsi quickly became popular in Romania, especially among young people, but due to the austerity measures imposed in the 1980s, it became scarce and difficult to find.
+After the fall of Soviet communism in 1991, PepsiCo entered the new Romanian market economy, and still maintains a bigger popularity than Coca-Cola, which was introduced in Romania in 1992, despite heavy competition during the 1990s (sometime between 2000 and 2005, Pepsi overtook Coca-Cola in sales in Romania).

+In 1984, Venezuela was cited as the only country where Pepsi cola sales were higher than Coca-Cola.

 Pepsi did not sell soft drinks in Israel until 1991.
 Many Israelis and some American Jewish organizations attributed Pepsi's previous reluctance to expand operations in Israel to fears of an Arab boycott.
-Pepsi, which has a large and lucrative business in the Arab world, denied that, saying that economic, rather than political, reasons kept it out of Israel.
+Pepsi, which has a large and lucrative business in the Arab world, denied the claims, stating that economic, rather than political, reasons kept it out of Israel.

+Pepsi entered the market in Vietnam in 1994 after the end of an American trade embargo against the country.
+Both Pepsi and Coca-Cola immediately launched following the end of the embargo, starting a 'cola war' in Vietnam.